-Unlike jumper's knee which is seen at any age, Sinding-Larsen-Johansson disease is seen in active adolescents typically between 10-14 years of age 1.
-Presentation is with point tenderness at the inferior pole of the patella associated with focal swelling.
+Unlike "jumper's knee" which is seen at any age, Sinding-Larsen-Johansson disease is seen in active adolescents, typically between 10-14 years of age 1.
+Children with cerebral palsy are also prone to Sinding-Larsen-Johansson 4.

 - the proximal and posterior part of the patellar tendon is thickened with high T2/STIR signal

 Treatment and prognosis

-- bipartite patella/normal inferior pole 'fragmentation' 3
+- bipartite patella/normal inferior pole "fragmentation" 3

 - 1. Carr JC, Hanly S, Griffin J et-al. Sonography of the patellar tendon and adjacent structures in pediatric and adult patients.
 AJR Am J Roentgenol.
 2001;176 (6): 1535-9.
 AJR Am J Roentgenol (full text) - Pubmed citation